Sourav-Kumar-Khan/email_generator/README.md

-# Building a Cold Email Generator using PydanticAI Agents and LLaMA3 via Groq
+# Building a Email Generator using PydanticAI Agents and LLaMA3 via Groq